Configuring Deserialization Error Handling

 to alt_kinesis_store

-The output of this query will contain the following records:
+The output of this query contains the following records:

 The error log topic pageviews_copy_errlog

-case, only the first and third input records shows up in the output.
-The second record failed deserialization and is skipped in the output, but information about the second record appears in the error log.
-Common metadata such as the original record's partition key, sequence number, shard ID, store, and timestamp are included.
-Note that the datae
+case, only the first and third input records display in the output.
+The second record failed deserialization and is skipped in the output, but information about that record appears in the error log.
+This includes common metadata such as the original record's partition key, sequence number, shard ID, store, and timestamp.

-in the error log is what we expect by manually decoding the field:
+in the error log is what you expect, manually decode the field: